By Belen Fernandez

 Realm of the disappeared

-As we mark the International Day of the Disappeared on August 30, countless families across Latin America have yet to attain closure.
+As we recently marked the International Day of the Disappeared, countless families across Latin America have yet to attain closure.

 In Peru itself, an estimated 16,000 people disappeared during the violence of the 1980s and 1990s.
 Their remains are reportedly contained in more than 6,000 unmarked graves across the country, the vast majority of which have yet to be excavated — although a new law will supposedly facilitate the process.